Combining Rational maps and Kleinian groups via orbit equivalence: Abstract

 \section{Abstract}

 We develop a new orbit equivalence framework for holomorphically mating the dynamics of complex polynomials with that of Kleinian surface groups.
 We show that the only torsion-free Fuchsian groups that can be thus mated are punctured sphere groups.
-We describe a new class of maps that are topologically orbit equivalent to Fuchsian punctured sphere groups.
+We describe a new class of maps that are orbit equivalent to Fuchsian punctured sphere groups.
 We call these \emph{higher Bowen-Series} maps.
-The existence of this class ensures that the Teichm\"uller space of matings is disconnected.
-Further, they also show that, unlike in higher dimensions, topological orbit equivalence rigidity fails for Fuchsian groups acting on the circle.
-We also classify the collection of Kleinian Bers' boundary groups that are mateable in our framework.
+The existence of this class ensures that the Teichm\"uller space of matings has one component corresponding to Bowen-Series maps and one corresponding to higher Bowen-Series maps.
+We also show that, unlike in higher dimensions, topological orbit equivalence rigidity fails for Fuchsian groups acting on the circle.
+We also classify the collection of Kleinian Bers boundary groups that are mateable in our framework.